Need advice?

 Parenting orders remain until the child turns 18 years old, they are adopted, marry, or commence a de facto relationship.
 The orders don’t change unless a party applies to a court for a variation.

-Courts are usually reluctant to vary orders, so there must be an excellent reason.
+Courts are usually reluctant to vary orders unless both parents consent, so there must be an excellent reason.
+This may include changes, or proposed changes, to family circumstances which make the Orders unworkable or that place the child at risk of harm.
 But if one party isn’t complying with the orders, the other party can apply to the court for enforcement.

 Parenting orders are a highly complex and sensitive area of family law.
 We appreciate the difficulties of the process and the need for sensitivity and understanding.
 We’re also experts in parenting orders.
 Contact us to find out more and to arrange your obligation free first interview.